Feasibility of Acousto-Electric Tomography: Parameters and numerical modeling

 \subsubsection{Electrical conductivity and boundary current density}

 Many authors have reported results on the electrical conductivity of human tissue, and from \cite{joines1994,hesabgar2017dielectric,bidhendi2014ultra} one infers that the electrical conductivity differs by a factor in the range 5 to 15 between healthy and cancerous breast tissue and experimental values for $\sigma$ are reported to lie in the range $0.01$ to $1\,\si{S}/\si{m}$, see, e.g., \cite{joines1994,cherepenin20013d,barber1984applied,hesabgar2017dielectric}.
-In our experiments, we choose a high contrast conductivity phantom taking values in the range $0.1$ to $1.5\,\si{S}/\si{m}$ and a low contrast conductivity phantom with values in the range $0.1$ to $0.3\,\si{S}/\si{m}$.
-Figure \ref{phantoms} shows the phantoms we choose for the numerical experiments.
-They include both smooth and discontinuous inclusions of different sizes, and the non-convex kite shaped inclusion.
-They differ in that the contrast between the background and the inclusions is much lower in the second phantom.
+In our experiments, we choose a high contrast conductivity phantom taking values in the range $0.1$ to $1.0\,\si{S}/\si{m}.$

 Further, the maximum allowed input current is $f_\text{max}=1\,\si{mA}$ \cite{cherepenin20013d}.
 We enforce this by requiring that